Emotions are powerful. So powerful that they control almost every action you take every day.

 Not to be confused with suppressing one’s emotions, emotional management allows you to feel things without getting overwhelmed.
 It’s not ignoring a bad feeling or pretending that you’re fine when you’re not—it’s having the right tools to keep emotions from controlling your actions.

-If you’re keen on learning how to control your emotions, here are ten tips to get you started.
+If you’re keen on learning how to control your emotions, here are 10 tips to get you started.

 Emotional awareness is the ability to recognize and make sense of your emotions and those of others.
-High levels of emotional awareness mean you can predict your emotions and avoid triggers or make better choices.
+High levels of emotional awareness mean you can predict your emotions, control them, and avoid triggers or make better choices.

 You develop emotional awareness by learning how to get in touch with difficult emotions and manage uncomfortable feelings so you’re not overwhelmed.